 - Emphasizing an ecological approach to disease prevention and health promotion.
 An ecological approach focuses on both individual-level and population-level determinants of health and interventions.

 About Determinants of Health

 It is the interrelationships among these factors that determine individual and population health.
 Because of this, interventions that target multiple determinants of health are most likely to be effective.
 Determinants of health reach beyond the boundaries of traditional health care and public health sectors; sectors such as education, housing, transportation, agriculture, and environment can be important allies in improving population health.

-Social determinants of health reflect social factors and the physical conditions in the environment in which people are born, live, learn, play, work and age.
-Also known as social and physical determinants of health, they impact a wide range of health, functioning and quality of life outcomes.
+Social determinants of health reflect the social factors and physical conditions of the environment in which people are born, live, learn, play, work, and age.
+Also known as social and physical determinants of health, they impact a wide range of health, functioning, and quality-of-life outcomes.

 Examples of social determinants include:

 - Availability of resources to meet daily needs, such as educational and job opportunities, living wages, or healthful foods

 - Social norms and attitudes, such as discrimination

 - Exposure to crime, violence, and social disorder, such as the presence of trash

 - Exposure to mass media and emerging technologies, such as the Internet or cell phones